Vulcan pilot plant

 Track record

-Global, multi-decade commercial precedent in the lithium industry
+Global, multi-decade commercial precedent in the lithium industry.

 Vulcan employee inside of the LEOP